NVIDIA/spark-rapids/tools/README.md

 currently only includes some UDFs.
 The tool won't catch all UDFs, and some of the UDFs can be handled with additional steps.
 Please refer to [supported_ops.md](../docs/supported_ops.md) for more details on UDF.

-There is also an optional column `Executor CPU Time Percent` that can be reported that is not included in the score.
+The output also contains a `Executor CPU Time Percent` column that is not included in the score.
 This is an estimate at how much time the tasks spent doing processing on the CPU vs waiting on IO.
 This is not always a good indicator because sometimes you may be doing IO that is encrypted and the CPU has to do work to decrypt it, so the environment you are running on needs to be taken into account.

 Sample output in csv:
 ```